evkx/evkx.github.io/content/models/volkswagen/id.4/ID.4_Pro_4MOTION/_index.md

 ## Drivetrain

-Volkswagen ID.4 GTX 4MOTION has an all-wheel drive system supported by two motors.
+Volkswagen ID.4 Pro 4MOTION has an all-wheel drive system supported by two motors.
 One on each axle.

 The standard suspension has steel springs with a fixed height but an optional damping adjustment.
 The ground clearance with this suspension is 180 mm.

-You can order Volkswagen ID.4 GTX 4MOTION with an alternative sport suspension.
+You can order Volkswagen ID.4 Pro 4MOTION with an alternative sport suspension.
 The sport suspension has a fixed height and damping.
 The ground clearance with this suspension is 163 mm.

 ### Steering

-Dynamic steering is optional on Volkswagen ID.4 GTX 4MOTION.
+Dynamic steering is optional on Volkswagen ID.4 Pro 4MOTION.
 Dynamic steering varies the steering ratio as a function of driving speed.

 ### Brakes